 All this can let your friends and fans know more about you.
 You can also interact with groups, pages and other people operating in your niche.

-Building relationships with other bloggers also does come in handy.
+Building relationships with other bloggers also do come in handy.
 They can promote your post to their followers and increase your reach.

 Answering questions on Quora

 Quora is a platform with a growing user base.
 Users interact with each other on a question-answer basis.
 One user posts a question and others come along and post answers to the question.

 The format of Quora has grown popular as more people from all over the world join the site.
 What you can do to use Quora to your advantage is to add your blog link in the profile bio.
 On top of that, you can subscribe to topics in your niche to see them in your feed.